Andronian42/spdrFramePoster/README.md

 ### Setup
 1. Clone the repository to any working directory (don't be that weirdo who runs their scripts from their downloads folder)
 2. Add video files to repository folder
-3. Add all necessary information to movies.toml regarding video files (read the documentation in that file for more information)
+3. Add all necessary information to a movies.toml file regarding video files (read the documentation in that file for more information)
-4. \<SECRETS\>
+4. Create a secrets.py file with all relevant API credentials
 5. Run the main frameposter.py script manually or with your favorite scheduling application, e.g. cron
 ### Syntax
 > python frameposter.py \<film number\>